Kichiyaki/terraform-provider-woodpecker/docs/resources/repository_cron.md

 page_title: "woodpecker_repository_cron Resource - terraform-provider-woodpecker"
 subcategory: ""
 description: |-
-  This resource allows you to add/remove cron jobs.
+  This resource allows you to add/remove cron jobs for specific repositories.
 When applied, a new cron job will be created.
 When destroyed, that cron job will be removed.
 For more information see the Woodpecker docs https://woodpecker-ci.org/docs/usage/cron.
 ---

 # woodpecker_repository_cron (Resource)

-This resource allows you to add/remove cron jobs.
+This resource allows you to add/remove cron jobs for specific repositories.
 When applied, a new cron job will be created.
 When destroyed, that cron job will be removed.
 For more information see [the Woodpecker docs](https://woodpecker-ci.org/docs/usage/cron).

 ## Example Usage